William M. Healy

 Georgia Institute of Technology, M.S., Mechanical Engineering, 1995

 Dr. William M. Healy is the leader of and a supervisory mechanical engineer in the Heat Transfer and Alternative Energy Systems Group of the Energy and Environment Division (EED) of the Engineering Laboratory (EL) at the National Institute of Standards and Technology (NIST).

 Dr. Healy joined the Heat Transfer and Alternative Energy Systems Group in March 1999 and assumed the duties of Group Leader in 2007.
-He manages the Net-Zero Energy, High-Performance Buildings Program within the Engineering Lab's Strategic Goal of Sustainable and Energy-Efficient Materials and Buildings.
+In addition to leading the group, he also manages the Net-Zero Energy, High-Performance Buildings Program.
 His current research interests involve evaluation of the performance of net-zero energy homes, the development of improved test methods and metrics for assessing the performance of water heating systems, and the use of advanced sensing and data analytics for determining energy performance.
 Dr. Healy has also investigated improved sensing methods for determining the moisture content within building envelopes.
 As a result of this effort, he and his collaborators were awarded a patent on the use of ultra-wideband radar to map the moisture state of a wall.
 Additional efforts have included support of the guarded hot plate development through finite element modeling and participation in efforts by the Department of Homeland Security to develop the infrastructure to allow for data from sensors to be propagated to applications that require knowledge of hazard levels.

 Jacob Rabinow Applied Research Award (2016)